Emaratilicious/PHPLeague-for-WP/readme.txt

 = Do I need to have Javascript activated? =

-I decided not to use AJAX but Javascript is necessary in order to manage almost everything in the administration area (thanks to the interface...).
+I decided not to use AJAX technology but Javascript is necessary in order to manage almost everything in the administration area (thanks to the interface...).
 In the front part, no Javascript at all.
 Always keeping in mind that plenty of browsers handle javascript badly or not at all.

+= Where do I need to add my logos? =

+You need to create a `phpleague` folder in `uploads` then create 2 other folders named `logo_big` and `logo_min`.

 == Screenshots ==